Joel-Ipe-Samuel/Fish-the-Phish/README.md

 ## A web-based game developed with HTML, Tailwind CSS and Javascript, showcasing the different phishing tactics in emails.

-Some of the features of the game include the following:
+Some of the features of the game include the following...

 * A timed attempt to differentiate randomized emails as **Legitimate**, **Spam** or as **Phishing** attempts, which can be toggled in the source code.
 * A score system with 10 points being awarded for classifying the email in the right category,